 - Education and information that addresses hesitancy and provides credible information about eligibility and appointment scheduling

-- Equitable access to COVID-19 vaccines through providing COVID-19 vaccinations in our stores and at offsite clinics
+- Equitable access to COVID-19 vaccines through providing COVID-19 vaccinations in our stores and through offsite and mobile clinics

 - Partnerships with community organizations as well as other corporations that share our focus on accelerating equitable access and addressing access barriers like lack of transportation